orbeon/orbeon-forms-doc/form-runner/persistence/relational-db.md

 ### Manual relational table setup with MySQL

-As of Orbeon Forms 4.8, Orbeon Forms doesn't provide a way to have a table or view automatically created for a form upon publishing in MySQL.
+Orbeon Forms doesn't provide a way to have a table or view automatically created for a form upon publishing in MySQL.
 However, you can do this manually.
 For instance, assume you want to create a "flat" `bookshelf` table for the sample [bookshelf form][11].
 You want that table to have 3 columns:

 - `title` corresponds to the title form field;
 - `author` corresponds to the author form field;